Lanai is a gorgeous tropical escape in Hawaii. If you want to get away from the stress of your daily life, there’s no better place to visit.

 Known as one of Lanai’s hidden treasures, this small beach is an isolated beauty as not a lot of tourists come here.

-Huawei Beach is naturally blessed with unique salt and pepper sand, sea cliffs, and a number of tide pools giving the location picture-perfect scenery that looks like it’s straight out of a romantic movie.
+Huawei Beach is naturally blessed with unique salt and pepper sand, sea cliffs, and many tide pools giving the location picture-perfect scenery that looks like it’s straight out of a romantic movie.

 With vibrant marine life, the beach is a popular fishing location for local fishers.
 Visitors can access the beach with a hike down a steep path called the Po‘opo‘o Fisherman Trail.